-Like all the fans of the Netflix series, The Crown, we have been eagerly awaiting the release of season 4 – the one in which we’ll meet Princess Diana and Margaret Thatcher.
-If you’re like us, and you can’t get enough of the Royals, you’re going to love this list of books to read after watching The Crown.
+Like all the fans of the Netflix series, The Crown, we have been eagerly awaiting the release of season 5.
+After the introduction of Princess Diana and Margaret Thatcher last season, we can’t see how the next phase of history plays out on the screen.
+If you’re like us, and you can’t get enough of the British Royal Family you’re going to love this list of books to read after watching The Crown.

 These regal reads include both non-fiction and historical fiction about the House of Windsor.
 Some of these books are about the Royals themselves, while others provide insights into the lives of those who serve and support them.
 Several books on the list also delve into royal fashion and architecture.